Category Archives: German Royals

 Christian IV, King of Denmark and Norway; Credit – Wikipedia

 In the autumn of 1595, eighteen-year-old Christian IV, King of Denmark and Norway made a trip through some of the German monarchies.
 He met twenty-year-old Anna Katharina and decided to marry her.
 After a life-threatening crossing over the Baltic Sea to Denmark, Anna Katharina and her parents attended Christian’s coronation in Copenhagen in 1596.
-Christian and Anna Katharina met again in January 1597 and later that year, the marriage contract was signed.
+Christian and Anna Katharina met again in January 1597, and later that year, the marriage contract was signed.
 The wedding took place on November 27, 1597, at Haderslevhus Castle in Denmark.
 Anna Katharina was crowned Queen of Denmark on June 11, 1598, at the Church of Our Lady in Copenhagen, Denmark.

-Anna Katharina with her eldest son Christian who predeceased his father; Credit – Wikipedia
+Anna Katharina with her son Christian, who predeceased his father; Credit – Wikipedia

 Christian IV and Anna Katharina had six children:

-Beate Huitfeldt, a Danish noble who had served as maid of honor to Christian IV’s mother, was appointed as principal lady-in-waiting to Anna Katharina and remained in that position until Anna Katharina’s death.
-After Anna Katharina died in 1612, Beate Huitfeldt then served as the royal governess of the household of Anna Katharina’s sons.
+Beate Huitfeldt, a Danish noble who served as maid of honor to Christian IV’s mother, was appointed as principal lady-in-waiting to Anna Katharina and remained in that position until Anna Katharina’s death.
+After Anna Katharina died in 1612, Beate Huitfeldt served as the royal governess of the household of Anna Katharina’s sons.
 Anna Katharina was praised for her modesty and piety.
-She often accompanied Christian IV on his trips but had no influence on the politics of Denmark.
-Christian IV had affairs during his marriage and Anna Katharina was certainly aware of them.
-Her maid of honor Kirsten Madsdatter gave birth to Christian’s son the day after Anna Katharina gave birth to her last child.
+She often accompanied Christian IV on his trips but did not influence the politics of Denmark.
+Christian IV had affairs during his marriage, and Anna Katharina was certainly aware of them.
+Her maid of honor, Kirsten Madsdatter, gave birth to Christian’s son the day after Anna Katharina gave birth to her last child.

 A little more than a year after the birth of her last child, Anna Katharina died on April 8, 1612, at the age of 36, and was buried at Roskilde Cathedral in Roskilde, Denmark.
 After the Christian IV Chapel at Roskilde Cathedral, was completed, Anna Katharina’s casket was moved to the chapel along with the caskets of her husband King Christian IV (died 1648, the silver-plated casket in the photo below), her eldest son Christian (died 1647) who predeceased his father, her second son who succeeded his father as King Frederik III (died 1670) and Frederik III’s wife Sophie Amalie of Brunswick-Lüneberg (died 1685).

-Sarcophagus of Anna Katharina of Brandenburg in the foreground – Photo Credit © Susan Flantzer
+Anna Katharina of Brandenburg’s sarcophagus in the foreground – Photo Credit © Susan Flantzer

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.